AckerlyXu/heima/articles/redis-cache/cache-how-to-premium-clustering.md

 For ssl, replace `1300N` with `1500N`.

-### <a name="can-i-configure-clustering-for-a-previously-created-cache"></a> Can I configure clustering for a previously created cache?
+### Can I configure clustering for a previously created cache?
 Currently you can only enable clustering when you create a cache.
 You can change the cluster size after the cache is created, but you can't add clustering to a premium cache or remove clustering from a premium cache after the cache is created.
 A premium cache with clustering enabled and only one shard is different than a premium cache of the same size with no clustering.

-### <a name="can-i-configure-clustering-for-a-basic-or-standard-cache"></a> Can I configure clustering for a basic or standard cache?
+### Can I configure clustering for a basic or standard cache?
 Clustering is only available for premium caches.

-### <a name="can-i-use-clustering-with-the-redis-aspnet-session-state-and-output-caching-providers"></a> Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?
+### Can I use clustering with the Redis ASP.NET Session State and Output Caching providers?
 * **Redis Output Cache provider** - no changes required.
 * **Redis Session State provider** - to use clustering, you must use [RedisSessionStateProvider](https://www.nuget.org/packages/Microsoft.Web.RedisSessionStateProvider) 2.0.1 or higher or an exception is thrown.
 This is a breaking change; for more information see [v2.0.0 Breaking Change Details](https://github.com/Azure/aspnet-redis-providers/wiki/v2.0.0-Breaking-Change-Details).